 - Keep your blood pressure and cholesterol under control.
 Eating healthy foods and exercising regularly can go a long way toward controlling high blood pressure and cholesterol.
 Medication may be needed, too.

 - If you smoke or use other forms of tobacco, ask your doctor to help you quit.
-Smoking increases your risk of various diabetes complications, including heart attack, stroke, nerve damage and kidney disease.
-In fact, smokers who have diabetes are three times more likely to die of cardiovascular disease than are nonsmokers who have diabetes, according to the American Diabetes Association.
+Smoking increases your risk of diabetes complications, including heart attack, stroke, nerve damage and kidney disease.
+In fact, smokers who have diabetes are three times more likely to die prematurely than are nonsmokers who have diabetes, according to the American Diabetes Association.
 Talk to your doctor about ways to stop smoking or to stop using other types of tobacco.

 You Are ...
 The Campaign for Mayo Clinic